AnggaR96s/Reforestation/README.md

-## What do you call a dictionary on drugs?
-High definition.
+## How do you make Lady Gaga cry?
+Poker face.